dwaring87/directus-extension-publish-node/README.md

 To manually install the extensions into Directus, copy:

-- `./config.js` --> `/directus/extensions/endpoints/dwaring87-publish-local/config.js`
+- `./config.js` --> `/directus/extensions/endpoints/dwaring87-publish-node/config.js`
-- `./directus-endpoint-publish-local/src/index.js` --> `/directus/extensions/endpoints/dwaring87-publish-local/index.js`
+- `./directus-endpoint-publish-node/src/index.js` --> `/directus/extensions/endpoints/dwaring87-publish-node/index.js`
-- `./directus-module-publish-local/dist/index.js` --> `/directus/extensions/modules/dwaring87-publish-local/index.js`
+- `./directus-module-publish-node/dist/index.js` --> `/directus/extensions/modules/dwaring87-publish-node/index.js`

 ## Usage

 ### Setup

 To add and configure a new site, go to the module's Settings page and click the add/plus button in the top right corner.
-Fill out the form with the site's display name, the path to the site's source code directory, the npm package build script (executed with `npm run`), and the URL used to view the site.
+Fill out the form with the site's display name, the URL used to view the site, the path to the site's source code directory, and the npm package build script (executed with `npm run`).
+If the build requires any environment variables to be set, they can be added here.

 ![Add New Site Form](https://user-images.githubusercontent.com/7526014/134501221-b2c88265-1780-4f73-8b9f-7dcc57b2e66e.jpeg)